One Man (Mark King album)

-One Man is the second solo studio album by English musician Mark King, bassist and vocalist of Level 42.
+One Man is the second solo studio album by the English musician Mark King, bassist and vocalist of Level 42.
 It was released in September 1998, more than 14 years after King's previous solo album, Influences.
 It includes songs co-written by King and Level 42's former guitarist, Boon Gould.

 Track listing

 All tracks composed by Mark King and Boon Gould; except where indicated.